megafarad/omoiomoi/README.md

 org.jitsi.jigasi.transcription.SEND_JSON_REMOTE_URLS=https://transcripts.omoiomoi.org/api/meetingEvent
 ```

-After configuration, you will then see transcribed meetings in the OmoiOmoi UI.
+After configuration and following meetings, you will then see transcribed meetings in the OmoiOmoi UI.

 # Development